Journalist and author of Black Edge: Inside Information, Dirty Money, and the Quest to Bring Down the Most Wanted Man on Wall Street

 About Sheelah Kolhatkar

 New Yorker staff writer Sheelah Kolhatkar’s work offers a ground-level view of the rise of the speculation economy that has ushered in a new era of Wall Street power and influence.
-Her deeply reported first book, Black Edge: Inside Information, Dirty Money, and the Quest to Bring Down the Most Wanted Man on Wall Street, is a true-life legal thriller that centers around hedge fund billionaire and renowned art collector Steven Cohen, the founder of SAC Capital.
+Her deeply reported first book, New York Times Bestseller Black Edge: Inside Information, Dirty Money, and the Quest to Bring Down the Most Wanted Man on Wall Street, is a true-life legal thriller that centers around hedge fund billionaire and renowned art collector Steven Cohen, the founder of SAC Capital.
 Black Edge has been described as a “tour de force of ground-breaking reporting and brilliant storytelling” (Jeffrey Toobin) and a “work of major importance” that is “also addictively readable” (Jane Mayer).
 For anyone who would like to understand how Wall Street financiers have become so immensely wealthy and powerful, Black Edge is critical reading.

 Kolhatkar is an insightful commentator on financial crime, women in leadership, lessons from innovators in business, and the challenges facing our economy, as well as the role money plays in national politics.

 In her magazine articles, Kolhatkar has written about the pioneers of the hedge fund industry, the sharing economy, and sexism in the video game industry.
 She has profiled people as diverse as Massachusetts Senator Elizabeth Warren, Pimco founder Bill Gross, hedge fund mogul John Paulson and president-elect Donald Trump.
 Her feature for New York Magazine, “What if Women Ran Wall Street,” was syndicated around the world and sparked a national conversation about whether a lack of diversity contributed to the conditions leading up to the 2008 financial crisis.